rforoperations2019/Sylabuss/README.md

 *	Free user accounts for GitHub and shinyapps.io.
 *	We will not be using Canvas in this class, instead all Course Documents, Assignments and Lectures can be found here: https://github.com/RforOperations2019
 *	There is no required text for this course, but supplemental websites and materials will be provided in addition to course lectures.
+* Students can use data from any source for their homework assignments and first project, but these websites are good places to get started:
     *	http://www.wprdc.org/
     *	https://data.world/
     *	https://www.data.gov/